ENCCS/julia-for-hpc/content/GPU.rst

 - GPUs have their own memory.
 This means that data needs to be transfered to and from the GPU during the execution of a program.
 - Cores in a GPU are arranged into a particular structure.
-At the highest level they are divided into "streaming multiprocessors".
+At the highest level they are divided into "streaming multiprocessors" (SMs).
 Some of these details are important when writing own GPU kernels.